If you want to take control of your finances, you’ll need to tackle the B word: budgeting.

 How Much Does YNAB Cost?

-Ok, here’s where some of you are going to bristle: YNAB isn’t free.
-It’s a subscription service that costs about $84 a year.
+OK, here’s where some of you are going to bristle, especially if you’re looking for a solid alternative to Mint.com: YNAB isn’t free.
+YNAB is a subscription service that costs about $84 a year.
 That’s just under $7 a month.

 I know, I know.
 Paying money for a tool to help you save money?
 It feels counterintuitive.